pmem/pmdk/doc/libpmemobj/pmemobj_tx_begin.3.md

 Otherwise, an error number is returned.

 The **pmemobj_tx_begin**() and **pmemobj_tx_lock**() functions return
-zero if *lockp* is successful added to transaction.
+zero if *lockp* is successfully added to transaction.
 Otherwise, an error number is returned.

 The **pmemobj_tx_abort**() and **pmemobj_tx_commit**() functions return no value.